MordechaiHadad/bob/README.md

 These workarounds were devised by @nfejzic and @s11s11, thanks to them.

+## 🤝 Integrations

+Bob is used as the underlying Neovim version manager by several projects in the ecosystem

+- [nvim-lazyman](https://github.com/doctorfree/nvim-lazyman): A configuration manager that supports over 100+ Neovim setups.
+It uses Bob to seamlessly install and manage the required Neovim binary versions for each configuration.
+- [Topgrade](https://github.com/topgrade-rs/topgrade): A universal system upgrade tool.
+Topgrade automatically detects Bob installations and keeps your Neovim versions up-to-date alongside your other system packages.

 ## :heart: Credits And Inspiration

 - [nvm](https://github.com/nvm-sh/nvm) A node version manager